mmistakes/jekyll-theme-basically-basic/_portfolio/sentinel-composite.md

 ---
 layout: map
-title: "Sentinel-2 Satellite Composite"
+title: "Global Satellite Composite"
 image:
   path: /assets/images/portfolio/kyushu.png
   thumbnail: /assets/images/portfolio/hokkaido.png
 ---

-While working for [Axelspace](https://www.axelspace.com/) I contributed to a project that sparked my personal curiosity (and also hit a little bit of my OCD nerve).
-The company was working on generating a global cloud free dataset that it needed to calibrate one of it's products.
-After a good deal of research and development the company settle on an approach that allowed it to create a dataset using full precision, multispectral bands, and the most recent data.
-Although the results were useful for the product the company was developing, I wanted to craved something more visually appealing.
-I wanted to mix in a little bit of art and make the map "feel" awesome.
+I created a process that outputs clear-sky satellite images of ANY location on the globe.
+The process is fully automated and can return a clear tile given a Setninel-2 cell.
+It works for locations that are very hard to process, including areas that have near year-round cloud cover like the tropics.
+Read on to see examples and find out how I pulled off this feat.

 ## Inspiration
-The journey to create an "awesome" looking satellite map took a very long time.
-I needed a decent amount of remote sensing processing experience to be able to pull all the required concepts together to achieve the final result I was going for.
-In the end, I manged to come up with brute force solution to generate cloud free data from a very large stack of Setninel-2 satellite images.
-Read on to find out how I layered several concepts to achieve awesome looking results.
+I was inspired to create my own process after working on an identical task for [Axelspace](https://www.axelspace.com/).
+The company ended up using a method that allowed it to retain full precision, multispectral, and the most recent data to create global mosaics.
+I wanted to branch this off into a personal project after realizing [creating basemaps](https://danielhoshizaki.com/2021/10/07/dem-processing.html) can be really cool and make great looking visuals for GIS projects.
+That said, I wasn't too concerned about the most recent data or maintaining radiometric accuracy, I just wanted a good looking map that was visually appealing.

+My goal was to create an artistic map that "felt" awesome.
+I surprized even myself when I actually pulled it off!

 <p align="center">
   <img src="/assets/images/portfolio/hokkaido2.png" width="300"/>